betaflight/betaflight.com/docs/wiki/release/Betaflight-4.5-Release-Notes.md

 To add other build options, such as other radio protocols, LEDStrip, Magnetometers, etc, click somewhere in the `Other Options` box and choose from the drop-down.

-Thanks to: blckmn, unit, haslinghuis, many others
+Thanks to: @blckmn, unit, haslinghuis, many others

 ## 2. GPS